farouk26/farouk26/README.md

 ![header](https://capsule-render.vercel.app/api?type=transparent&height=40&text=About%20Me&fontSize=30&fontColor=950306&fontAlign=50&animation=twinkling)

 <h3 align="center">I'm a Front-End Web Developer with a passion for crafting user-friendly and visually appealing websites.
 Proficient in JavaScript, Reactjs, Nextjs, TailwindCSS & Firebase, with a keen eye for detail and a dedication to delivering a seamless user experience.
 I thrive in collaborative environments and have a strong ability to transform design concepts into responsive and interactive web applications.
-Constantly staying updated with the latest web development trends and technologies to ensure cutting-edge solutions .</p>
+Constantly staying updated with the latest web development trends and technologies to ensure cutting-edge solutions.</p>

 <br>